 The Higher Education concentration is designed to prepare graduates for positions of leadership in higher education with the knowledge and capacity to understand and facilitate change in institutions of higher education.
-The program grounds the students both in theory and in the tools and methodology of research so that they can contribute to academic inquiry and apply theory to issues facing institutions of higher education.
-Depending on the master's degree and choices of electives, the graduate may enter careers in higher education leadership or teaching.
-Those with an intended focus in teaching must meet the required number of hours in the discipline through electives and the master's degree.
+The program grounds students both in theory and in the tools and methodology of research so that they can contribute to academic inquiry and apply theory to issues facing institutions of higher education.
+Two strands are offered, one to prepare students for careers in higher education administration and one to prepare students for careers in the professorate.
+Students pursuing the professorate must have at least 12 hours in the discipline in which they wish to teach and 18 hours upon completion.

 With an emphasis on collaborative learning, the concentration incorporates collegiality among students, among faculty, and between faculty and students.
-Opportunities are available for learning through teaching and a higher education practicum as well as directed consultation and research
+Opportunities are available for learning through teaching and a higher education practicum as well as directed consultation and research.